proafxin/df_to_db/README.md

 )
 ```

-`dbtype` can be one of the SQL databses supported i.e. MySQL, PostgreSQL, SQL Server.
+`dbtype` can be one of the SQL databses supported i.e. one of `mysql, postgresql, sqlserver`.
 Get the list of databases using the connection.

 ```python